supriyakanumarla/3D-solar-system-simulation/README.md

 Deployment
-This project is deployed using Vercel (instructions also apply to Netlify):
+This project is deployed using Vercel:

 Install Vercel CLI:
 Run npm install -g vercel in your terminal.

 Deploy:
-Navigate to your project folder: cd solar-system.
+Navigate to your project folder: cd 3D-solar-system-simulation.
 Run vercel and follow the prompts to log in and deploy.
-Note the live URL provided (e.g., your-project-name.vercel.app).
+Note the live URL provided (e.g., https://3-d-solar-system-simulation-swart.vercel.app/).

 Alternative (Netlify):
 Push to GitHub, log into netlify.com, connect your repo, and deploy with the publish directory set to ..

-Update README: Replace the Live Link with your deployed URL.

 Project Structure
-solar-system/
+3D-solar-system-simulation/
 ├── index.html         # Main HTML file with canvas and UI ├── style.css          # CSS for styling the UI and responsiveness ├── script.js          # Three.js logic for 3D rendering and interactivity